Prasundas99/cron-job-node/README.md

 - `jobStopped`: Emitted when the scheduler is stopped

 # Design Pattern
-cron-job uses the Observer pattern through Node.js's EventEmitter.
+cron-job-node-js uses the Observer pattern through Node.js's EventEmitter.
 This allows for loose coupling between the scheduler and any code reacting to job events.

 ## When to Use
-Use cron-job when you need to:
+Use cron-job-node-js when you need to:

 - Schedule recurring tasks in your Node.js application
 - Run background jobs at specific times